 Tea tree oil is well-known for its anti-inflammatory properties.
 This makes it ideal to use on itchy, irritated, or inflamed skin.
 In fact, it’s a common ingredient found in natural products formulated to help soothe irritated skin.
 And to top it off, it’s one of the gentler essential oils, meaning it can be used on just about anybody.
 Combined with lavender essential oil and jojoba, it makes an effective skin-soothing ointment that you’ll find yourself using again and again.

 Acne can be caused by a number of reasons, including bacteria and clogged pores.
 Due to its anti-inflammatory and antibacterial properties, tea tree oil is commonly used as an effective natural remedy to treat acne.
-Not only is it beneficial in reducing the acne, but it can also help reduce scarring associated with it as well.
+Not only is it beneficial as an acne spot treatment, but it can also help reduce scarring associated with it as well.
 It is commonly paired with lavender and can be used as a spot treatment or even added to facial cleansers and serums.

 4. Coughs & Colds